 There are arguments for both sides – and with both mobiles offering multiple models, it can often get confusing figuring out the exact difference between both generations.

-We’ll highlight the key differences below, along with advice based on budget, features, and day-to-day use so you can make an informed decision in the upcoming Black Friday sales.
+We’ll highlight the key differences below, along with advice based on budget, features, and day-to-day use so you can make an informed decision before you make the choice of which one to buy.

 iPhone 12 vs iPhone 11